History and Social Studies

 Advanced U.S. History Seminar

-Texts may include: Davidson and Lytle, After the Fact: The Art of Historical Detection; Takaki, A Different Mirror: A History of Multicultural America; Degler, Out of Our Past; and a wide variety of scholarly readings.
+Texts: Davidson and Lytle, After the Fact: The Art of Historical Detection; Takaki, A Different Mirror: A History of Multicultural America; Degler, Out of Our Past; and a wide variety of scholarly readings.

 Government and Citizenship

 Citizens should be familiar with the institutions and practices of participatory democracy in order to understand, effectively navigate and change our shared civic communities.
-This course will explore the underpinnings of government from the Constitution to the various branches and levels of the State that govern us.Citizenship and Democracy is a study and discussion of how public policy is formed rather than the merits of a particular policy; it will be an exploration of process, place and people rather than a debate on the substance of specific issues.
+This course will explore the underpinnings of government from the Constitution to the various branches and levels of the State that govern us.
+Citizenship and Democracy is a study and discussion of how public policy is formed rather than the merits of a particular policy; it will be an exploration of process, place and people rather than a debate on the substance of specific issues.
 The course will examine how citizens interact within their government, how government influences the citizenry and the role of civic engagement in society.
 Students will have opportunities to volunteer on campaigns, observe government in action and overall get a better sense for what government does and how it shapes citizens, and how citizens can shape it.
 There will also be a comparative component and project to the course, allowing students an opportunity to explore other forms of government around the world.
 This course is open to students in grades 10-12.

 History of Thought

 This course focuses on the great questions that have been discussed, debated and analyzed throughout world history.
 As an introduction to philosophy, the course is organized around how different philosophers in different times and places attempted to answer questions central to the human experience.
 Guiding questions are organized into three categories: The Self, The World and The Self in the World.
 Specifically, the topics of freedom, human nature, society, ethics and identity are studied by reading the great philosophers from the Classical Age to the present.
 History of Thought is taught in a student-centered seminar format where discussion skills are actively coached and assessed.
-Students prepare one research paper, as well as numerous other shorter essays for this course.
+Students prepare one research paper on an ethical dilemma, as well as numerous other shorter essays for this course.

 This one-semester elective offers an introduction to fundamental economic principles and to real-world economic issues today.
 Students spend the first two months learning basic micro- and macroeconomic terminology, principles, and frameworks for analysis, presented in a case study/simulation format (with very limited graphing and mathematics).
 As a group, students choose and debate controversial questions affecting our economy today.
 Past debate topics have included globalization, tax reform, healthcare reform, stadium financing, organ donations, environmental policy / disasters, immigration, sin taxes, drug legalization/cartels, affirmative action, counterterrorist measures, the value of college, and others taken from student interest.
 Individually, students will choose topics for a substantial research project/presentation.
 Following those, students will balance the federal budget.
 Students also participate in a semester-long stock market game and make microfinance loans.
 (This course does not prepare students for the AP Micro- or Macro-economics exams.)